Fitbit might be working on a totally new kind of wearable

 Google’s Fitbit already sells a collection of wearable devices that should be on anyone’s list if they’re looking for health-tracking gadgets.
 From fitness trackers to smartwatches, Fitbit is an alternative for buyers looking for a non-Apple Watch device.
-Fitbit’s next invention might be a smart ring wearable that offers a few features you won’t find on any wrist-worn devices out there.Today's Top Deal AirPods are down to Amazon's lowest price of 2021, but they're about to sell out!
-List Price:$159.00 Price:$119.00 You Save:$40.00 (25%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Fitbit’s next invention might be a smart ring wearable that offers a few features you won’t find on any wrist-worn devices out there.Today's Top Deal Cook perfect steak and chicken every with this brilliant Amazon find — now 20% off!
+List Price:$39.99 Price:$31.99 You Save:$8.00 (20%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 The ring could support tracking specific biometric data, like blood oxygen saturation (SpO2) and blood pressure.
 These features are already available from some smart devices.
 The Apple Watch 6 comes with a built-in pulse oximeter, but the sensor isn’t as reliable as traditional models.
 The Watch doesn’t have a blood pressure sensor, however.